largehadroncollider/lhcSiteSource/content/defconguide.md

 #### RoomCon

 If you couldn't get into a talk, or you hate crowds and don't want to line up for hours, you might enjoy RoomCon: DEF CON TV in your con hotel room!
-Keep in mind that as of DC32, DEF CON TV is not guaranteed to be available in the hotels associated with DEF CON.
-More info coming soon.
+Keep in mind that as of DC32, DEF CON TV is not available in any hotels associated with DEF CON.
+Find em on twitch at https://www.twitch.tv/defconorg

 ### DC101